| |

 Patong Beach Phuket looking north

-For a quiet meal or cocktail overlooking the water, head to Kalim Beach at the northern end of Patong Beach.
+For a quieter meal or sunset drink within the Patong area, head to Kalim Beach at the northern end – a different atmosphere entirely.

 Graceland